Huntsville Product Liability Lawyer

 Determining responsibility in a product liability case is often complex.
 Many products are made of a combination of many parts that are manufactured by several different suppliers.
 A Huntsville product liability lawyer can hold any or all of these manufacturers liable for the injuries you suffered.

 Additionally, in many cases, the store that sold you the product may be liable as well.
 In selling you the product, they take some responsibility for ensuring that the products they sell are safe for use by the consumer.
 Additionally, the distributors who purchase from the manufacturer directly and sell to that store can be liable under the same doctrine.

 If you are awarded compensation for your injury, those manufacturers, distributors, and stores may fight between themselves over who must pay how much of the compensation, but each party in the suit is held to be liable for the total compensation due to you as well as individually liable.
 Even if one party is unable to pay the compensation owed, the rest must make up the full amount.

 Who Can Sue for Compensation in a Product Liability Case?

 While the typical case involves the person who bought the product and was using it at the time of the injury, you may also be eligible for compensation even if you did neither of those things.
 A person riding in a taxi or in a friend’s car who is injured due to a faulty airbag may seek compensation, even though they did not purchase the car.
 In the same way, a person walking on the sidewalk when a part falls off a vehicle and strikes them may be eligible for compensation even though they neither bought the defective vehicle nor were they using it at the time of their injury.

 In almost all product liability cases, an attorney can help ensure that you receive the compensation you deserve.
-Schedule a free consultation with a personal injury attorney at Conchin, Cole & Jordan to help determine if your case merits compensation and how much compensation you may be entitled to.
+Schedule a free consultation with a product liability attorney in Huntsville from Conchin, Cole & Jordan to help determine if your case merits compensation and how much compensation you may be entitled to.